bgrins/spectrum/README.md

 I started using canvas, and switched to CSS gradients, since it turned out to be easier to manage, and worked better across browsers.

+Currently, the minified JavaScript is less than 10KB.

 See demo and docs: http://bgrins.github.com/spectrum/

 Thanks to https://github.com/DavidDurman/FlexiColorPicker for some inspiration and gradient constants